-Lab # Question Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback crucial for us to see tangible outcomes.
-Having a sense of what those can be early on is helpful.
-2 What topics would you like to be considered in future Learning Labs? -Different funding streams that can help build CBREs and other DSP projects. -How different dockets (IRP, DSP, CEP, WPP, TE) can be streamlined.
+Lab # Question Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback 2 What topics would you like to be considered in future Learning Labs? -Different funding streams that can help build CBREs and other DSP projects. -How different dockets (IRP, DSP, CEP, WPP, TE) can be streamlined.

-Lab # Question Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback 3 What topics would you like to be considered in future Learning Labs?
-The follow up to how CBIs could be part of large-scale resources RFP.
-I was hoping the Learning Lab would be more like a tutorial to understand the IRP better.
-The IRP uses lots of acronyms and assumes many things that aren't made apparent even after listening for a year.
-I had hoped to be caught up on these matters.
-I would like to understand the unspoken pros and cons implied by graphs and discussions presented at IRP.
-For example, no one is explicit The presentation was good.
-The make-up of the room was low on the CBO space (I think at one point I counted 10 people who were not IOU or not PUC, and one CBO partner).
-Not sure how you can go about addressing that as I know you are trying to make this room accessible to people in the CBO space.
-Will keep thinking and offer any suggestions that I come up with.

-Lab # Question Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback about the seriousness of the distribution/ transmission problem.
-There isn't enough comparison of PGE demand and supply with the resources being considered in detail for me to get a sense of scale of the material.
-This could be improved at IRP (best) or addressed at the Learning Lab.
-It was a really good meeting.
-The content was good.
-All the presentations felt good to me.
-Will encourage folks to watch the video if they could not make it.
+Lab # Question Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback

+3 What topics The follow up I was hoping The

+would you like to how CBIs the Learning presentation

+to be could be part of Lab would be was good.
+The

+considered in large-scale more like a make-up of the

+future Learning resources RFP. tutorial to room was low

+Labs? understand the on the CBO

+IRP better.
+The space (I think at

+IRP uses lots of one point l

+acronyms and counted 10

+assumes many people who

+things that were not IOU or

+aren't made not PUC, and

+apparent even one CBO

+after listening partner).
+Not

+for a year.
+I had sure how you

+hoped to be can go about

+caught up on addressing that

+these matters.
+I as I know you

+would like to are trying to

+understand the make this room

+unspoken pros accessible to

+and cons people in the

+implied by CBO space.
+Will

+graphs and keep thinking

+discussions and offer any

+presented at suggestions

+Lab # Question Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback

+IRP.
+For that I come up

+example, no with.

+one is explicit

+about the It was a really

+seriousness of good meeting.

+the distribution/ The content

+transmission was good.
+All

+problem.
+There the

+isn't enough presentations

+comparison of felt good to me.

+PGE demand Will encourage

+and supply with folks to watch

+the resources the video if they

+being could not make

+considered in it.

+detail for me to

+get a sense of

+scale of the

+material.
+This

+could be

+improved at IRP

+(best) or

+addressed at

+the Learning

+Lab.